6.7 Internal control and risk management system in relation to the financial reporting process

 Existing phases of the internal control and risk management system in relation to the financial reporting process

-Identification and evaluation of risks for financial reporting
+Identification and assessment of corporate reporting risks

 Identification of controls for identified risks